This Week in Petroleum History, September 30 to October 6

-October 3, 1930 – Giant Oilfield discovered on Daisy Bradford’s Farm
+October 3, 1930 – Giant East Texas Oilfield discovered on Daisy Bradford’s Farm

-With a crowd of more than 4,000 landowners, leaseholders, creditors and spectators watching, the Daisy Bradford No. 3 wildcat well was successfully shot with nitroglycine near Kilgore, Texas.
+With a crowd of more than 4,000 landowners, leaseholders, creditors and spectators watching, the Daisy Bradford No. 3 wildcat well was successfully shot with nitroglycin near Kilgore, Texas.

 “All of East Texas waited expectantly while Columbus ‘Dad’ Joiner inched his way toward oil,” noted Jack Elder in The Glory Days.
 “Thousands crowded their way to the site of Daisy Bradford No. 3, hoping to be there when and if oil gushed from the well to wash away the misery of the Great Depression.”

-Geologists were stunned when it later became apparent the well on Daisy Bradford’s farm – along with two others far to the north – were part of the same oil-producing formation (the Woodbine) that encompassed more than 140,000 acres.
-Today, the “Black Giant” oilfield has yielded more than five billion barrels of oil and is still producing.
-Learn more in H.L Hunt and the East Texas Oilfield.
+Geologists were stunned when it later became apparent the well on Daisy Bradford’s farm – along with two other wells far to the north – were part of the same oil-producing formation (the Woodbine) that encompassed more than 140,000 acres.
+The “Black Giant” oilfield would produce more than five billion barrels of oil in coming decades.
+Learn more in East Texas Oilfield Discovery.

 October 3, 1980 – Oil Museum opens in East Texas